IotaSpencer/site_hook/README.md

 You'll need to setup a `~/.jph-rc` file and make a `~/.jph/` directory.
 The file is for runtime configuration, and the directory is used for logging and debugging.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+For more information, see [here](https://iotaspencer.me/projects/site_hook)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/site_hook.
+Bug reports and pull requests are welcome on GitHub at [https://github.com/IotaSpencer/site_hook](https://github.com/IotaSpencer/site_hook).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License